appsecnz/appsecnz.github.io/conference/training.md

 ### Training Check-in

 The registration and information desk is located in the lower level (Level 0) foyer ('Room' 071) and will open at 8:00 a.m. each day.
 Conference volunteers will be available at the information desk, throughout both days, to provide assistance as needed.

+For half-day, afternoon classes, check-in will open at 1:00 p.m.

 ## Training Schedule

-In addition the main conference on Thursday and Friday, we are offering a selection of world-class training opportunities on Tuesday and Wednesday.
-Our training schedule includes one (1) two-day live online class and two (2) half-day face-to-face classes.
+In addition the main conference on Thursday and Friday, we will be offering a selection of world-class training opportunities on Tuesday and Wednesday.

 Each day, regardless of format, classes will follow this schedule (all times are NZST):